TheMariday/marimapper/README.md

 ## Step 1: Run the camera checker (recommended)

-This will check your camera is compatible with L3D.
+This will check your camera is compatible with MariMapper.

 Run `python scripts/check_camera.py`